 Three Little Pigs: Building with Natural Materials

 Head outside and prepare for dirty hands and engaged minds.
-This activity may require the use of water, dirt, leaves, grass, wood chips, sticks, and rocks, as well as some water to mix in.
-Divide the class into groups and challenge them to use any collected things from nature to create the best natural building material for designing a strong structure.
+This activity may require the use of water, dirt, leaves, grass, wood chips, sticks, and rocks.
+Divide the class into groups and challenge them to use any collected things from nature to create natural building materials for designing a strong structure.
 Give each group access to a container for mixing and water to create their desired consistency.

 Notes for the natural building materials activity: